J0ANMM/db-legs/README.md

 # db-legs
+Aim:
-From data of Deutsche Bahn API creates json output of legs between two cities
+Create a clear and simple output of legs bewteen two cities from the data available in Deutsche Bahn API.